 - Origins Available:

 The Ramming surname comes from the Middle English/Old French word "ramage," which meant "wild."
 It is thought to have originally been a nickname for an unpredictable or savage person, which later became a surname.

 Early Origins of the Ramming family

 The surname Ramming was first found in Peeblesshire (Gaelic: Siorrachd nam Pùballan), former county in South-central Scotland, in the present day Scottish Borders Council Area, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Ramming family

-Another 172 words (12 lines of text) covering the years 1304, 1555, 1567, and 1780 are included under the topic Early Ramming History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ramming research.
+Another 92 words (7 lines of text) covering the years 1304, 1555, 1567, and 1780 are included under the topic Early Ramming History in all our PDF Extended History products and printed products wherever possible.

 Ramming Spelling Variations

 Spelling variations of this family name include: Ramage, Ramadge, Ramaige and others.

 Early Notables of the Ramming family (pre 1700)